 The essence of this multifaceted campaign's success was the forced budget increases and prolonged development timeline.
 Gonzalez explains that Patagonia Sin Represas was able to "dela[y] the project a long time, which ma[de] it more expensive for the company to actually keep on working on it, so in the end it was too expensive because Endesa gets these loans and...investors begin to lose their investment."
 This is a central point, emphasizing that project investors need to remain satisfied with the developments' fiscal stability in order to continue funding it.
-Ultimately it was the project's prolonged timeline, delayed by the previously described resistance strategies, which generated these financial issues.
-While the Baker and Pascua rivers remain largely under private control, and thus are always under threat of development, the HidroAsyén case redefined the hydropower resistance arena in Chile.
-The movements success displayed not only the power of funded resistance strategies, but also the advantage international and trans-regional support.
+Ultimately the project's prolonged timeline, delayed by the previously described resistance strategies, generated these financial issues.
+The movement's success also displayed not only the power of funded resistance strategies, but also the advantage international and transregional support.
+While the Baker and Pascua rivers remain largely under private control, and thus are subject to continual threat of development, the HidroAsyén case redefined the hydropower resistance arena in Chile.